rlabbe/MSFS2020-cockpit-companion/README.md

+# Fork

+I (Roger Labbe) have forked this to add some capabilities and to fix bugs.

+Original did not work with electric vehicles because there was a divide by zero for fuel %.

+So far I have added a way to start in debug mode (--debug on command line) and am changing the interface a bit to meet my needs/wants.

 # MSFS-2020 Cockpit Companion

 HTTP interface to view and control aircraft location and systems in Microsoft Flight Simulator 2020 (MSFS2020).